graphcore/examples/nlp/bert/pytorch/README.md

 # PyTorch BERT

 This directory contains an implementation of BERT models in PyTorch for the IPU, leveraging the HuggingFace Transformers library.
-There are two examples:
+There are three examples:

 1. BERT for pre-training - `run_pretraining.py`
 2. BERT for SQuAD - `run_squad.py`
+3. BERT for inference with Triton Server - `run_benchmark_with_triton_server.py`

 Run our BERT-L Fine-tuning on SQuAD dataset on Paperspace.
 <br>